davorg/davecross.co.uk/docs/2020-vision/index.md

 I'm trying to stop myself reaching for Wordpress whenever I want to set up a new site, so this site is just a static site hosted on Github Pages.
-That's all very well, but slightly miss all the stuff that Wordpress gives you for free.
+That's all very well, but I slightly miss all the stuff that Wordpress gives you for free.
 For example, there was no web feed for this updates until I hacked one together last week.
 And it still doesn't have the autodiscovery tags in the HTML headers.
 Maybe I'll add them at some point.